 - What is the company structure?

-- How many people are on it?
+- How many people in the company

-- To whom to they report?
+- To whom does this position report?

 - Tell me about the company culture?